Oslo – Frederikshavn

 Ferries to Denmark

-Currently, are not permitted to board ferries from Oslo to Frederikshavn.
+Currently, you can not bring your pets on ferries from Oslo to Frederikshavn.

 More routes than anyone else.